 Seattle Children's Sibshops are lively, pedal-to-the-metal, award-winning celebrations of the many contributions made by brothers and sisters of kids with special needs.
 Sibshops acknowledge that being the brother or sister of a person with special needs is for some a good thing, others a not-so-good thing, and for many, somewhere in between.
 They reflect a belief that brothers and sisters have much to offer one another – if they are given a chance.

-Sibshops for Siblings of Kids with Special Health and Development Needs includes, but is not limited to: diabetes, cancer, cystic fibrosis, muscular dystrophy and heart, kidney, liver, gastrointestinal or lung disease, autism, cerebral palsy, Down Syndrome, ADHD, and spina bifida.
+Sibshops for Siblings of Kids with Developmental Needs and/or Special Health Concerns includes, but is not limited to, diabetes, cancer, cystic fibrosis, muscular dystrophy and heart, kidney, liver, gastrointestinal or lung disease, autism, cerebral palsy, Down Syndrome, ADHD and spina bifida.

 Classes in September, November, January, March and May are for siblings age 6 to 9.
 Classes in October, December, February, April and June are for siblings age 10 to 13.

 Please call Sibshops registration at 206-987-4133 or email email@example.com with questions.